Lab members

 • Ingrida Olendraite - Postdoc at University of Cambridge.

-• Hollie French - Research assistant.
-Manuscript in Science Advances.
-Now PhD student at University of Glasgow.
+• Hollie French - Research assistant at University of Cambridge.

 • Annika Ranta - Karolinska Institute and funded by Biochemical Society.